A First Timer's Guide to Cuba

 Safety

 While there’s a lingering stereotype that Latin America is dangerous, the opposite could be said for Cuba.
-Serious crime rates across Cuba are also very low; unlike most places around the world, there’s practically no dangerous, off-limits areas, even in Havana.
+Serious crime rates across Cuba are also very low, and unlike most places around the world, there’s practically no dangerous, off-limits areas, even in Havana.

-Other than keeping your wits about you, as you would anywhere, the only thing to be aware of is petty theft and swindlers.
+Other than keeping your wits about you as you would anywhere, the only thing to be aware of is petty theft and swindlers.
 These professional scam-artists or jineteros target tourists and offer everything from Cuban cigars, to private tours, or exclusive restaurant entry, all in the pursuit of dinero (money).
 Thankfully, jineteros are typically friendly and non-violent—most of them live off the tips garnered from generous visitors.
-In most cases, if you give a firm no gracias (no thanks) or no me molestes (don’t bother me), they’ll leave you alone.
+In most cases, if you give a firm no gracias (no thanks) or no me molestes (don’t bother me), you'll be left alone.

 Finally, set your expectations accordingly

 Cuba is home to beautiful landscapes and a vibrant culture, but it’s important to remember that this country isn’t like its glamourous Caribbean neighbours.
 Facilities across Cuba are relatively basic and its hotels, while perfectly clean and comfortable, shouldn’t be compared to western 5-star standards.
+Power outages and blackouts are common but no cause for concern—it’s all part of the Cuban experience.
 B&Bs are among the best accommodation options, as they connect you with locals and have their own distinctive charm.
 Plus, by staying in homestays, you’re directly supporting the Cuban people.

-Between touring the colonial streets, taking salsa classes and relaxing on the pristine coastline with a mojito in hand, you’ll barely have time to worry about accommodation, anyway.
+Between touring the colonial streets, taking salsa classes and relaxing on the pristine coastline with a mojito in hand, you’ll barely have time to worry about anything except relaxing!

 Back to Cuba Tours